Light, tender and soft, with a soft crust, this gluten free English muffin bread is the easy white sandwich bread you’ve been searching for!

 Plus there’s no long refrigerator rise, so in just a couple hours you’re ready to slice into a nice warm loaf of fresh bread.
 Only a few minutes of that time are even active.
-See for yourself in this how-to video:
+Before you begin, try reading my top 10 secrets to baking the best gluten free bread.
+Then see for yourself in this how-to video:

 There are plenty of gluten free bread recipes on this website.
 And I even wrote a whole book about gluten free bread.
 When I was trying to select the first of those sandwich bread recipes to do a how-to video for, this one was an easy choice.

 Not because it’s a difficult recipe.
 Instead, the fact that it’s maybe the easiest recipe is the whole point!

 This gluten free English muffin bread is an interesting example of yeast bread: it is a very wet dough that you don’t really shape in the “traditional” sense.
 But that’s not because it’s gluten free.